kubevirt/project-infra/docs/membership-policy.md

 * Contribute infrastructure code, like Prow configuration, automation code, create or modify manifests to deploy additional services or changes in the monitoring stack.
-* Review and eventually approve infrastructure code proposed by others, such as in Prow configuration to add a new repo, new Prow job definitions or changes to tune existing alerts.
+* Review and eventually approve infrastructure code proposed by others.
+For example Prow configuration to add a new repo, new Prow job definitions or tuning existing alerts.
 * Have access to the CI clusters, user interface of the infrastructure providers, the private monitoring dashboards and the channels reserved to receive infrastructure notifications and alerts ([kubevirt-ci-monitoring] and